‘I never teach pupils, I only provide the conditions in which they can learn’

 This is a great teaching resource pack all about what makes a good friend.
 The pack includes; posters, worksheets and activities to display and complete on the first week of school.

 Great simple worksheet to do daily to assess your students’ understanding of number.

-Creating a Math resource box and ELAR resource box full of laminated games / sorting cards and activities is a great idea to spend time on at the beginning of a school year.
-These can then be used for fast finishes, utilized during ELAR and Math rotations, used to extend or to reinforce topics to your students.
+Creating a Maths resource box and English resource box full of laminated games / sorting cards and activities is a great idea to spend time on at the beginning of a school year.
+These can then be used for fast finishes, utilised during English and Maths rotations, used to extend or to reinforce topics to your students.
 We have pages full of resources that are perfect for this.
 Here are some examples:

 Other resources you may like include our classroom theme packs.
 Here are some popular examples: